fluxsauce/site_audit/README.md

 # Installation

+Site Audit is not a module; do not install it in your site root.

 Copy the entire Site Audit project to either your unified or personal Drush folder in the commands subdirectory, like